gershnik/intrusive_shared_ptr/README.md

 Many libraries use [ADL](https://en.wikipedia.org/wiki/Argument-dependent_name_lookup) to find "add reference" and "release reference" functions for the underlying type.
 That is, they have expressions like `add_ref(p)` in their implementation, and expect a function named `add_ref` that accepts a pointer to the underlying type to be found via ADL.
-This solution is great in many cases but it breaks when working with some C types like Apple's `CTypeRef`.
+This solution is great in many cases but it breaks when working with some C types like Apple's `CFTypeRef`.
 This one is actually a typedef to `void *`, so if you have an `add_ref` that accepts it, you have just made every unrelated `void *` reference-counted (with very bad results if you accidentally put a wrong object into a smart pointer).
 A better way to define how reference counting is done is to pass a traits class to the smart pointer.
 (The standard library proposal gets this one right).

 This library uses traits.